Personal Counseling Center Staff

 Susan Ellingwood, MSW, LICSW

-Clinical Counselor, Substance Use Counselor and Assistant Director of Substance Abuse Services
+Clinical Counselor, Substance Use Counselor and Assistant Director of Substance Use Services

 Susan serves as a Clinical Counselor and as a Substance Use Counselor, and is a Rhode Island licensed clinical social worker.
 She earned a Masters in Clinical Social Work from Boston University and a B.A in Psychology with a Minor in Women’s Studies from Rhode Island College.
 She received additional training in Comprehensive Integrated Dual Disorder Treatment, Substance Use Treatment, Motivational Interviewing, Sexual Assault Advocate/Counselor Training, Group Therapy, Holistic Health and Wellness, and Dialectical Behavior Therapy.
 She enjoys using an integrated and eclectic approach in individual and group therapy.